New US charges against Assange may slow extradition from UK

 "I don't think it's an especially meritorious argument that the new charges against Assange would fall within that exception, but it's certainly a more plausible argument than the original indictment," Vladeck said.
 "Now Assange's lawyers can argue with a straight face to a British court that some of what he's being prosecuted for is politically motivated."

-Assange's lawyer, Barry Pollack, hinted at that argument Thursday, saying "the fig leaf that this is merely about alleged computer hacking has been removed."
+Assange's lawyer, Barry Pollack, hinted at that argument after the new indictment was announced Thursday, saying "the fig leaf that this is merely about alleged computer hacking has been removed."

 A senior Justice Department official, who discussed the prosecution with reporters Thursday on the condition of anonymity, wouldn't go into detail on how the new indictment might affect extradition, saying that Assange will have a "full and fair opportunity to raise all legal objections that he can, and a British judge will rule."